Uplift » How to Maintain Good Credit During a Lawsuit

 Watch where you use your cards

-If a credit card company thinks you might have some financial problems looming, they might get uncomfortable and it could affect your rating.
-Using cards at certain places can give an indication to your credit card company that troubles are on the horizon.
-Avoid using your credit card for a divorce attorney, for example, as it is a sure tell.
+If a credit card company thinks you might have financial problems looming, it might become concerned, which could affect your credit rating.
+Using your cards at certain places can indicate to your credit card company that trouble is on the horizon.
+Avoid using your credit card for a divorce attorney, for example, as it is a red flag.
 Using one at a pawn shop could be another.
-If you can pay for these from your checking account, do so.
+If you can pay for these expenses from your checking account, do so.

 Keep diligent track of your credit

-There are sites out there that give you free credit reports, and the major three brands (TransUnion, Experian, and Equifax) all offer one free report a year.
-Examine these reports closely as there could be errors in them.
-Maybe you moved and a big bill was sent to an old address and never got to you.
-You may not know you were delinquent for six months and your credit might have already tanked as a result.
-These problems can often be fixed and your credit returned to where it was after only a few calls.
+There are sites out there that give you free credit reports, and the three major credit bureaus (TransUnion, Experian, and Equifax) all offer one free report a year.
+Examine these reports closely, as there could be errors in them.
+Maybe you moved, and a large bill was sent to an old address and never reached you.
+You may not know you were delinquent for six months, and your credit might have already tanked as a result.
+These problems can often be fixed, and your credit returned to where it was after only a few calls.
 This is a good habit to get into.

 Credit Card Icon